 Assistive Touch is an accessibility feature available in Apple smartphones and iPads.
 It was added to alleviate the burden of having to continually press on the Home button to switch through various tasks or applications.

 It was primarily included to help you use and control your Apple iPhones and iPads in a much more straightforward manner.
 Furthermore, it also aids in to perform necessary gestures such as swiping, multi-finger swiping, 3D Touch, and more.

 Not in love with the feature?

-No problem, below you can find 3 ways to disable it in your Apple device
+No problem, below you can find three ways to disable it in your Apple smartphone.

-Inside the “General” menu you will need to find and open “Accessibility” option.
+Inside the “General” menu, you will need to find and open the “Accessibility” option.